Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 SeIncreaseWorkingSetPrivilege Increase a process working set Enabled
 ```

-Here we can see that the user "svc_backup" has SeBackupPrivilege enabled.
+Here we can see that the user svc_backup has SeBackupPrivilege enabled.

 We can abuse this to dump the local SAM using the following commands:
 ```shell